microsoft/powerbi-powershell/CONTRIBUTING.md

 ```
 15. Save the project file and build the solution.
 16. A `help` folder should appear under your project after you build, the files contain the documenation for your module and cmdlets which you can fill out.

+> Note: The PowerShell Manifest file (*.psd1) might get its encoding messed up when pushing and pulling from Git.
+> After pushing changes to Git, pull down changes and verify encoding looks correct.
+This issue may be fixed in PowerShell Core with [PR 2048](https://github.com/PowerShell/PowerShell-Docs/pull/2048).

 ## Developer Resources